 *optional: in a very clean bowl, beat the egg whites until they reach soft peaks.
-Add one TBSP of sugar, and continue to beat until they have reached stuff peaks.
+Add one TBSP of sugar, and continue to beat until they have just reached stiff peaks.
 Whisk the egg whites into the chilled eggnog.

 2. If you want to mix up the flavor of your eggnog, try adding a few drops of orange extract, a dash of pumpkin pie spice, or a pinch of freshly ground cardamom… or use whatever flavors sound good to you.

 3. Traditionally, eggnog is made using raw eggs.
 Note that consuming raw eggs increases the risk of salmonella — to avoid that risk, I’ve included instructions for cooking the eggnog.
-If you are using pasteurized eggs and would prefer to leave them raw, simply skip the stove.
-Add the cold milk directly to the egg yolks, and do not heat the mixture).
+Or, you can use pasteurized eggs and skip the cooking all together (just add the cold milk directly to the egg yolks and do not heat the mixture).
 I like Safest Choice™ Pasteurized Eggs, which are pasteurized in an all-natural warm water bath to eliminate the risk of Salmonella.
 That means you can enjoy raw, homemade eggnog without the worry!

 4. Homemade eggnog should be enjoyed within a few days of making it.
 If you’ve included the alcohol, it will last longer depending on the amount added.
 Eggnog should be stored in a jar or airtight container in the fridge at all times.